 Cologne in Winter

 Christmas consumes all of Germany from late November through December, and Cologne is no exception.
 Christmas markets, parties, and time with family dominate the season ending in a spectacular New Year (Silvester) celebration.
-Expect peak prices and booked OUT hotels and restaurants.
+Expect peak prices and booked out hotels and restaurants.

 Popular sites are frequently closed for Christmas Eve, as this is a family-centered holiday.
 Expect closures of government offices, museums, and grocery stores on the national holidays of Dec.
 24-26, as well as Dec.
 31 and Jan.
 1. Smaller shops may also close during this time.

 Things quiet down after Jan.
-1, but only until the biggest party of the season: carnival!
+1, but only until the biggest party of the season: Karneval!
 In February, practically every man, woman, and child celebrate a week of different events through costumes, parades, and festive events before Lent's observance.
-It is a time of decadence and excess with the consumption of many of the city's beloved small Kölsch beers.
+It is a time of decadence and excess with the consumption of many of the city's beloved Kölsch beers.

 Events to check out: Christmas markets abound in Cologne.
 Take your pick of the best near the center or try and visit them all.
 For New Year's Eve, you can tip a glass of Sekt at midnight in your hotel or try to get on the list for one of the many nightlife venues in the city.
-For Carnival in February, the top event is Rosenmontag (Carnival Monday), where a kilometer-long parade makes its way through the city.
+For Karneval in February, the top event is Rosenmontag (Carnival Monday), where a parade makes its way through the city.

 Cologne in Spring